Let's rank every X-Man ever

 I'm not counting the times when Magneto has short-term joined the X-Men, due to an enemy-of-my-enemy situation or because the market dictated a necessity for Nice Magneto.
 No, I'm only considering the four months in the '90s when Age of Apocalypse was happening, and alternate-reality Magneto led the X-Men.
 Alternate-reality Magneto was a noble revolutionary, a family man (married to Rogue!), a basically not-great guy devoted to a good cause because a much better man than him died for his sins.
 And unlike other characters on this list, AoA Magneto had a complete story arc.

-Pulls bones out of her body, turns them into weapons.
+Pulls bones out of her body, and turns them into weapons.
 Superhero body horror at its finest.
 H.R.
-Giger would’ve loved her.
+Giger would've loved her.

 18. Kitty Pryde

 If you're from Generation X—the demographic, not the superteam—you probably rank Kitty Pryde way higher.
 (She's referenced in a Weezer song.)
 Has great powers, and is the go-to everygal.